Nonequilibrium Dynamical Mean Field Theory: an auxiliary Quantum Master Equation approach

+We have used here an effective bath containing $N_b=2$ sites.
+Still, by taking all possible parameters into account, i.e., allowing, for example, all matrix elements of the $\Gamma$ matrices to be nonzero (within the constraints imposed by symmetries), this gives $8$ independent fitting parameters.
+In ``simple'' ED, one would have only $2$ in the particle-hole symmetric case~\cite{para}.
+We take model parameters~\cite{not} $v^{2}=0.1$, $t=1$, and the leads are fixed to zero temperature.
+In Fig.~\ref{del}, we show the result of the fit to the bath hybridization function for two values of $U$ and bias voltage $\volt=2$.
 As one can see, already with this small number of bath sites, the fit is quite good.
 Moreover, the structure of $\und\Delta_{\text{eff}}$ is clearly non-Markovian, as expected.
+For comparison, we also plot the result of the fit to the bath hybridization function obtained with $N_b=4$ bath sites.
+This shows a considerable improvement.
 The quality of the fit can be also inferred by directly plotting the local and the impurity Green's function in Fig.~\ref{gru} for two different values of $U$ and $\volt=2$.